Broker Check

 Make a goal of having no fewer than three divorce attorneys on your interview list.

 Now you're ready to have that first consultation.
 Each practice and practitioner is different: some will charge a fee for your consultation, and others will give you the first hour for free.
-Since your time will be short, you should come prepared with a list of questions to ask.

 • How long have you been practicing Family Law?